What MOT Class Is My Vehicle? Learn More Here

 Is My Van Class 4 or 7?

-These classifications are decided on by gross weight, otherwise known as the maximum laden weight (the total weight the chassis can hold).
+These classifications differ by gross weight, otherwise known as the maximum laden weight (the total weight the chassis can hold).
 This is also known as the MAM (maximum authorised mass) or GVW (Gross Vehicle Weight).

 Book an MOT check